cortexproject/cortex/docs/architecture.md

 The distributor features a **High Availability (HA) Tracker**.
 When enabled, the distributor deduplicates incoming samples from redundant Prometheus servers.
 This allows you to have multiple HA replicas of the same Prometheus servers, writing the same series to Cortex and then deduplicate these series in the Cortex distributor.

 The HA Tracker deduplicates incoming samples based on a cluster and replica label.
 The cluster label uniquely identifies the cluster of redundant Prometheus servers for a given tenant, while the replica label uniquely identifies the replica within the Prometheus cluster.
-Incoming samples are considered duplicated - and thus dropped - if received by any replica which is not the current primary within a cluster.
+Incoming samples are considered duplicated &mdash; and thus dropped &mdash; if received by any replica which is not the current primary within a cluster.

 The HA Tracker requires a key-value (KV) store to coordinate which replica is currently elected.
 The distributor will only accept samples from the current leader.
 Samples with one or no labels (of the replica and cluster) are accepted by default and never deduplicated.